kenzaxtazi/precip-prediction/README.md

 ## notebook1 (not finished)

-Introduction to Himalayan precipitation data .
+Introduction to Himalayan precipitation data.
 This notebook introduces two precipiation datasets over the Upper Beas and Sutlej river basins, Himalayas.
 The aim is to give you a sense of differences between the two datasets (climate reanalysis and in-situ observations) but also a flavour of the complex spatio-temporal distribution of precpitation in this area.

 ## notebook2